 - 1. Admission in full standing - 2.
-Completion of the required number of credit hours associated with the respective MTWM program format - o MTWM Program: 39 credit hours - JD/MTWM Dual Degree: 33 credit hours, plus six (6) credit hours from the JD program (LAW 660 Wills & Trusts; LAW 713 Personal Income Tax or LAW 714 Income Tax)

-- 3. The completion of the required course of study, with at least a "B" (3.0) average, and no more than two "C" grades - o For JD/MTWM Dual Degree Program: Credit hours transferred from the JD program do not count towards the MTWM GPA. - 4.
+Completion of the required number of credit hours associated with the respective MTWM program format - o MTWM Program: 39 credit hours - JD/MTWM Dual Degree: 33 credit hours, plus six (6) credit hours from the JD program (LAW 660 Wills & Trusts; LAW 713 Personal Income Tax or LAW 714 Income Tax) - 3.
+The completion of the required course of study, with at least a "B" (3.0) average, and no more than two "C" grades - For JD/MTWM Dual Degree Program: Credit hours transferred from the JD program do not count towards the MTWM GPA. - 4.
+Completion of the Graduate Programs Exit Survey and the Graduate Programs Graduate Information Survey during the term prior to graduation. - 5.
 Completion of all requirements within five-calendar years.
-If the student cannot complete the requirements within five-calendar years, then the student should apply to the MTWM Program Director for a waiver. - 5.
-Completion of the Application for Graduation A student must apply for granting of the applicable graduate degree to the Registrar's Office during the semester upon which the degree is expected to be conferred.
+If the student cannot complete the requirements within five-calendar years, then the student may apply to the MTWM Program Director for a waiver. - 6.
+Completion of the Application for Graduation - A student must apply for granting of the applicable graduate degree to the Registrar's Office during the semester upon which the degree is expected to be conferred.
 An audit will be completed of all courses and grades before a diploma is ordered.
 Degrees are conferred in December, May, and August.
 Note that although degrees may be conferred in August, there is no graduation ceremony at that time.
 August graduates may choose to attend graduation ceremonies the following December.